Aroon Kumar

-Aroon Kumar a/l Ramaloo (born 18 March 1994) is a Malaysian professional footballer who plays as a right-back for Negeri Sembilan FC.
+Aroon Kumar a/l Ramaloo (born 18 March 1994) is a Malaysian professional footballer who plays as a right-back for Malaysia Super League club Melaka.
 He also can operates as a centre-back and midfielder.

 Career

 He started his football career for the senior team in 2016 after being promoted to the Negeri Sembilan first team.
-He has been with the Negeri Sembilan team for 4 years and has made 2 appearances.
+He has been with the team for 4 years and made 2 appearances.
 He was transferred to Petaling Jaya City FC in 2020.

-He returned and signed a contract with Negeri Sembilan FC in 2021.
-He has made 17 appearances while with Negeri Sembilan FC.
-After spending only one season with Negeri Sembilan FC, he was transferred to Petaling Jaya City FC in 2022.
+He returned to Negeri Sembilan in 2021.
+He made 17 appearances.
+After spending only one season with Negeri Sembilan, he was again transferred to Petaling Jaya City in 2022.

-In 2023 he returned to join the team Negeri Sembilan FC on a free transfer after spent 4 years with the team in 2016-2019 and 1 year in 2021.
-He was officially announced as a new Negeri Sembilan FC player on January 9, 2023.
+In 2023 he returned to join Negeri Sembilan.
+He was officially announced on January 9, 2023.

 Personal life

 Aroon has a brother, Barathkumar, who is also a professional footballer.